Pipelines

 You can collapse or expand a folder by clicking the > icon.

-Each folder has its own context menu where you can add a pipeline to the folder, add another folder as a sub-folder, or delete the folder.
+Each folder has its own context menu where you can add a pipeline to the folder, add another folder as a sub-folder, rename the folder, or delete the folder.
 Click ... next to the folder name to open the context menu.

 When you delete a folder, all the pipelines and sub-folders it contains will also be deleted.
 However, active schedules for pipelines in a deleted folder will continue to use the latest published version of the pipelines.
 Deleting a folder can't be undone.